Zzhiwei/sunnyside/README.md

 # note

 As this was done mainly to practise, the exactness of some details are left out such as fontsize, letter-spacing, or other details as such.
-Hover states were also omitted.
+Hover effects were omitted with hover state being at all times.

 # Screenshots